kspilario/predict_chlorophyll/README.md

 ## Required Libraries

-To run the codes, the following libraries are needed:
+To run the codes, the following libraries are needed: NumPy, Pandas, Seaborn, Matplotlib, Scikit-learn, [Optuna](https://optuna.readthedocs.io/en/stable/).
-* NumPy
-* Pandas
-* Seaborn
-* Matplotlib
-* Scikit-learn
-* Optuna

 ## Usage
 There are two main files corresponding to two case studies in the paper: